gyrdym/ml_algo/README.md

   );
 ```

-This argument activates collecting costs per each optimization iteration, and you can see the cost values after model
+This argument activates collecting costs per each optimization iteration, and you can see the cost values right after
-creation.
+the model creation.

 Assume, we chose good hyperprameters which can lead to a high-performant model.
 In order to validate our hypothesis let's
 use CrossValidator instance created before: